 Egress Gateways

-The Control Egress Traffic task shows how to configure Istio to allow access to external HTTP and HTTPS services from applications inside the mesh.
+The Control Egress Traffic1 task shows how to configure Istio to allow access to external HTTP and HTTPS services from applications inside the mesh.
 There, the external services are called directly from the client sidecar.
 This example also shows how to configure Istio to call external services, although this time indirectly via a dedicated egress gateway service.

-Istio uses ingress and egress gateways to configure load balancers executing at the edge of a service mesh.
+Istio uses ingress and egress gateways2 to configure load balancers executing at the edge of a service mesh.
 An ingress gateway allows you to define entry points into the mesh that all incoming traffic flows through.
 Egress gateway is a symmetrical concept; it defines exit points from the mesh.
 Egress gateways allow you to apply Istio features, for example, monitoring and route rules, to traffic exiting the mesh.

 Use case